Submitted May 20, 2021

 Young, Michelle.
 “Daily What?!
 Burial Vaults Discovered Under NYC’s Washington Square Park.”
 Untapped New York, 5 Nov.
 2015, https://untappedcities.com/2015/11/05/daily-what-burial-vault-discovere-dunder-nycs-washington-square-park/.

-[This entry was originally posted to DHUM 70002 Digital Humanities: Methods and Practices (Spring 2021) in Final Project Reports and tagged on May 20, 2021 by .]
+[This entry was originally posted to DHUM 70002 Digital Humanities: Methods and Practices (Spring 2021) in Final Project Reports and tagged mapping cemeteries on May 20, 2021 .]